amalahmad/academic-kickstart/content/home/projects.md

 active = true  # Activate this widget? true/false
 weight = 37  # Order that this section will appear.

-title = "Research in progress" subtitle = ""
+title = "Work in progress"
+subtitle = ""

 [content]